ibm-cloud-docs/speech-to-text/acoustic-models.md

 The methods also return a `status` field that indicates the state of the custom model:

--   `pending` indicates that the model was created but is waiting either for training data to be added or for the service to finish analyzing data that was added.
+-   `pending` indicates that the model was created.
+It is waiting either for training data to be added or for the service to finish analyzing data that was added.
 -   `ready` indicates that the model contains audio data and is ready to be trained.
 -   `training` indicates that the model is being trained on audio data.
 -   `available` indicates that the model is trained and ready to use with recognition requests.
 -   `upgrading` indicates that the model is being upgraded.
 -   `failed` indicates that training of the model failed.
-Examine the model's audio resources to determine the errors that prevented the model from being trained (for example, not enough audio, too much audio, or an invalid audio resource).
+Examine the model's audio resources to determine what prevented the model from being trained.
+Possible errors include not enough audio, too much audio, or an invalid audio resource.

 Additionally, the output includes a `progress` field that indicates the current progress of the custom model's training.
 If you used the `POST /v1/acoustic_customizations/{customization_id}/train` method to start training the model, this field indicates the current progress of that request as a percentage complete.
 At this time, the value of the field is `100` if the status is `available`; otherwise, it is `0`.